apache/nuttx/configs/eagle100/README.txt

 	CONFIG_SSI_POLLWAIT - Select to disable interrupt driven SSI support.
 	  Poll-waiting is recommended if the interrupt rate would be to high in the interrupt driven case.
+	CONFIG_SSI_TXLIMIT - Write this many words to the Tx FIFO before emptying the Rx FIFO.
+If the SPI frequency is high and this value is large, then larger values of this setting may cause Rx FIFO overrun errors.
+Default: half of the Tx FIFO size (4).

 	CONFIG_LM3S_ETHERNET - This must be set (along with CONFIG_NET)
 	  to build the LM3S Ethernet driver